4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Descripción

-The `VP SET TEXT VALUE` command <!-- REF #_method_.VP SET TEXT VALUE.Summary -->assigns a specified text value to a designated cell range<!-- END REF -->.
+The `VP SET TEXT VALUE` command<!-- REF #_method_.VP SET TEXT VALUE.
+Summary -->assigns a specified text value to a designated cell range<!-- END REF -->.

 In *rangeObj*, pass a range of the cell(s) (created for example with [`VP Cell`](#vp-cell) or [`VP Column`](#vp-column)) whose value you want to specify.
 If *rangeObj* includes multiple cells, the value specified will be repeated in each cell.